TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 As like the Short Trajectory MD floe the NES floe requires ligands to have reasonable 3D coordinates, all atoms, and correct chemistry in particular bond orders and formal charges should be correctly assigned.
-The floe can be directly input from docking programs like Posit but bad clashes should have been relaxed prior to input the floe to resolve high gradients with the protein or other components like cofactors.
+The floe can be directly input from docking programs like *Posit* but bad clashes should have been relaxed prior to input the floe to resolve high gradients with the protein or other components like cofactors.
 In general, bad poses will evaluated and eventually rejected at floe running-time.

-The NES floe requires correctly protein prepared up to "MD ready" standards which requires chains capping, all atoms in protein residues (including hydrogens) and missing protein loops resolved or capped.
+The NES floe requires correctly prepared protein up to "MD ready" standards which requires chain capping, all atoms in protein residues (including hydrogens) and missing protein loops resolved or capped.
 Protein side chain formal charges and protonation at this point determine their tautomeric state.
 Additionally, cofactors and structured internal waters are also important to be included.
 We **strongly recommend** using *Spruce* for protein preparation.

-At this stage of the NES development the ligand mapping is provided by using a text file as floe input.
-The text file has a strict grammar where the first entry of a line is the starting ligand molecule title name, the second entry is the symbol concatenation ">>" and determines the edge direction and the third entry is the final ligand molecule title name.
+At this stage of the NES development the floe requires a ligand mapping that describes which relative binding affinity calculation to be performed.
+This is done by using a text file as floe input.
+The text file has a strict grammar where the first entry of a line is the starting ligand molecule title name, the second entry is the symbol concatenation ">>" and determines the RBFE calculation or edge direction and the third entry is the final ligand molecule title name.
 For example, for the RBFE calculation involving the edge where the ligA has molecule title name "ligA" mutated to the ligaB molecule with title name "ligB" the syntax for this entry into the mapping edge file would be: